 - A plastic (sometimes paper) case

-A skilful loader will use the right combination of primers and powders so that there is excellent control of the way in which different cartridges come up to speed within safe pressure limits.
+A skilful loader will use the right combination of primers and powders, enabling superb control of the way in which different cartridges come up to speed within safe pressure limits.

-The RTO is an old-fashioned method but still used for shorter chambered guns such as the 2in and in the smaller bores to get a heavier load in the cartridge.
+The rolled turnover (RTO) is an old-fashioned way of doing this but still in use for shorter chambered guns such as the 2in and in the smaller bores, so that a heavier load can be fitted in the cartridge.

-So what about crimp closure?
-What is it?
-Usually today you will see a six star crimp.
+Usually today you will see a six star crimp closure.
 You might see a rarer eight star crimp sometimes, which is still used for higher performance competition shells.

-The propellant used in a cartridge dictates its performance and most find it the hardest part of a cartridge’s make up to understand.
+The propellant used in a cartridge dictates its performance.

 Different powders are purposely designed to generate speeds and pressures specific to the quarry being pursued, and for use in guns proofed to fire them safely.

-Back in the day, black powder was the only propellant on offer.
-Guns then had longer barrels than they do today because the extra length gave the powder time to burn completely and develop sufficient pressure to send the pellets speeding on their way.
+Black powder used to be the only propellant available.
+In those days guns had longer barrels because the extra length gave the powder time to burn completely and develop sufficient pressure to fire the pellets.

-Modern nitro powders behave very differently in that they burn more quickly and efficiently therefore making it easier to tailor a cartridge to different ballistic requirements, and a shooter’s specific needs.
+Today we have modern nitro powders which burn faster and more efficiently.
+So it is easy to create a cartridge for different ballistic requirements and a shooter’s specific needs.

-A fast burning propellant might reach full speed and performance inside the barrel within 12in of the standing breech whereas a slower powder may take up to 18in of barrel length to do the same, yet both shot charges will leave the barrel at the same speed.
+A fast burning propellant might reach full speed and performance inside the barrel within 12in of the standing breech, whereas a slower powder may take up to 18in of barrel length to do the same.
+However both shot charges will leave the barrel at the same speed.

-Well, cut a cartridge open and generally a single base powder is flaked with a larger surface area to ensure the burn is faster.
+If you cut a single base powder cartridge open you will see that it is flaked with a larger surface area to ensure the burn is faster.

 Double base powders are more likely to be granular, with a smaller surface area.